 To create a Quick Layout:

-Select nodes using any selection method and click the Quick Layout toolbar icon to display the quick layout menu.
+Select nodes using any selection method and click the Quick Layout toolbar icon or Layout in the right-click menu to display the quick layout menu.

 Select one of the quick layout options (for example Line).

 With the nodes still selected, you can click Expand or Contract on the menu to adjust the size of the layout.